ngodinhloc/model-arena/PLANS.md

 - **Multi-provider via `init_chat_model`** — one code path for Anthropic/OpenAI; provider/model strings come straight from the event.
 Temperature only passed to models that accept it.
 - **WS gateway polls Redis at 500 ms** (sample pattern) and never polls for `status === 'completed'` experiments, per spec.
 - **`synchronize: true` + boot-time seeder** in dev; no migrations initially.
+- **Recovery is choreography, not orchestration** — recover-service doesn't retry in-process or hold pipeline state; it just re-publishes the same event the stalled stage should have consumed/produced, so the existing agents handle it exactly like the happy path.
+- **`retryCount`/`updatedAt` live on `ExperimentCache`** rather than a separate table, so recover-service only needs Redis + the experiments table's `status` column to make a decision.

-## 10. Open questions / defaults taken
+## 11. Open questions / defaults taken

-1. **Debate format** — SPECS shows a single argument round per candidate (no rebuttals).
-Plan implements one round; the graph shape makes multi-round easy to add later.
+1. **Debate format** — implemented as configurable multi-round: candidates alternate for `rounds` (1-5, user-supplied, validated in `CreateExperimentDto`) before publishing.
+Originally planned as a single round; the graph's conditional-loop shape made multi-round straightforward to add.
 2. **Candidate stances** — spec doesn't say how the two candidates differ.
 Default: Candidate 1 argues FOR the topic, Candidate 2 AGAINST.
 3. **Ties** — spec's `ScoreResponse.winner` has no tie value.
 Default: higher-numbered candidate never wins ties; Candidate 1 declared winner on a tie (flag in UI as "tie").
-4. **Analytics scope** — unspecified in SPECS; starting with win-rate/avg-score per model.
+4. **Analytics scope** — implemented: per-model win/battle/win-rate/avg-score leaderboard, wins by category, winner/avg by score card, avg score given by judge (§4a, §9).
 5. **OpenAI model list** — seeded from config to be filled in with the IDs you want to expose (Anthropic IDs above are current as of mid-2026).
+6. **Recovery thresholds** — `STALE_THRESHOLD_SECONDS=120`, `SWEEP_INTERVAL_SECONDS=30`, `MAX_RETRIES=3` taken as reasonable defaults, not specified in SPECS; env-configurable if they need tuning.

-## 11. Build order
+## 12. Build order

 1. `docker-compose.yml` + infra (rabbitmq, postgres, redis)
 2. Backend: entities, seeder, catalog API, experiment POST/GET, Redis + RabbitMQ services
-3. Candidate agent end-to-end (event in → LLM ×2 → Redis → event out)
+3. Candidate agent end-to-end (event in → LLM ×2 per round, looped → Redis → event out)
 4. Judge agent, then score agent, then backend score-consumer (persist + complete)
 5. Backend WS gateway
 6. Frontend: sidebar + New Experiment form → live experiment view → histories → analytics
+7. Recover-service: sweep loop, stuck-stage detection, replay
-7. Smoke test: full run with cheap models (e.g. `claude-haiku-4-5` candidates/judges)
+8. Smoke test: full run with cheap models (e.g. `claude-haiku-4-5` candidates/judges), including a manual kill of an agent mid-run to verify recover-service replays it